ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## Customizing CKEditor Preset or Version

-By default `CKEditor` React component loads standard preset of newest CKEditor version from <a href="https://cdn.ckeditor.com/">CDN</a> before creating the first editor.
+By default `CKEditor` React component loads standard preset of newest CKEditor version from <a href="https://cdn.ckeditor.com/">CDN</a> while creating the first editor.
 This behavior can be altered by changing the value of `CKEditor.editorUrl` variable to point to another CKEditor version and preset:

 ```javascript
 CKEditor.editorUrl = 'http://cdn.example.com/custom-ckeditor.js';
 ```

+Note that variable has to be assigned **before first component is initialized**.

 Alternatively you can load CKEditor before loading `CKEditor` React component.
 In that case the component will use the already loaded CKEditor: